prathamshah607/Machine-Learning-Projects/NLP/research_prop.md

 - **Cross-lingual search engines**: With deeper semantic awareness.
 - **Language learning tools**: That reflect real-world usage and meaning shifts.

-By identifying limitations and patterns in current models, the project will help inform the design of future language technologies that are more context-aware, culturally adaptive, and semantically robust.
+By identifying limitations and patterns in current models, the project will help inform the design of future language technologies that are more context-aware, culturally adaptive, and robust.
+The analysis of these embeddings, derived from history and culture, will also draw appreciation for how each nation understands words and their emotions differently, and how our context affects our language.

----